College of Education, Nursing and Health Professions

 About the Major

 The BS/DPM program is for the academically outstanding student with strong, realistic motivation toward the podiatric profession.
-Initial study at the University of Hartford allows you to complete the general education and basic science requirements for the BS in health science degree and the prerequisites necessary for professional study.
+Initial study at the University of Hartford allows you to complete the general education and basic science requirements for the BS in health sciences degree and the prerequisites necessary for professional study.

 The BS degree is awarded by the University of Hartford following the successful completion of the first year of graduate study.
 Students who are not in the accelerated program typically complete the BS degree in four years at the University of Hartford.